Pharmaceutical contract management software is software for managing clinical, vendor, research, quality, licensing, and commercial agreements.

 The global CRO market reached $84.6 billion in 2025, according to MarketsandMarkets.
 That number reflects how much of pharma’s work is outsourced.
 But it’s not just the big companies doing the outsourcing.

 A 40-person biotech with one drug in Phase III faces the same contracting complexity as a company 50 times its size.
-CRO agreements across multiple countries.
-CMO contracts with milestone-based payments.
+They deal with CRO agreements across multiple countries.
+And CMO contracts often come with milestone-based payments.

-Licensing deals with royalty terms tied to the commercial launch date.
-NDAs with every potential partner.
+Plus, there are licensing deals with royalty terms tied to the commercial launch date.
+And, of course, NDAs with every potential partner.

 The person managing all of this is often a single VP of Legal who also handles employment agreements, board governance documents, and vendor contracts for the office lease.